New – AWS Elastic Load Balancing Inside of a Virtual Private Cloud

 Here’s how it all fits together:

 When you create an Elastic Load Balancer inside of a VPC, you must designate one or more subnets to attach.
 The ELB can run in one subnet per Availability Zone; we recommend (as shown in the diagram above) that you set aside a subnet specifically for each ELB.
-In order to allow for room (IP address space) for each ELB to grow as part of the intrinsic ELB scaling process, the subnet must contain at least 100 IP addresses (a /25 or larger).
+In order to allow for room (IP address space) for each ELB to grow as part of the intrinsic ELB scaling process, the subnet must have at least 8 free IP addresses.

 We think you will be able to put this new feature to use right away.
 We are also working on additional enhancements, including IPv6 support for ELB in VPC and the ability to use Elastic Load Balancers for internal application tiers.